 sudo apt install git

-Then get Golf source code:
+Then get Golf source code (use debian upstream folder):

 git clone https://github.com/golf-lang/golf.git